How to Remove Water Spots from Windows

 - Vinegar and Water Mixture: Combine an equal mixture of vinegar and water in a spray bottle and soak all spotted areas thoroughly.
 You can also wet a sheet in this mixture and drape it over the windowpane for longer soaking.
 Give another liberal spray as many times as is necessary and then scrub with a washcloth.
 Dry the window and observe for any stubborn spots and repeat the process.
 Finish with Windex and paper towels.

-Looking for the best window washing services near you?
+Looking for the best window washing services the Austin or Dallas Area?
 Check out Shine Window Cleaning for unparalleled service.

 Professional Window Cleaning Services